JxshRE/password-manager-public-version/README.md

 ### The API only handles the encrypted versions of the passwords
-Response payload example from getting all passwords for the logged in user:
+Response payload example from getting all passwords for the logged in test user:

 ![password_manager_demo_ss_2](https://github.com/user-attachments/assets/952a6cd8-8968-4fc2-a90e-479b68dc4cc3)